AstraZeneca diabetes drug gets U.S. nod to treat heart failure

 (Reuters) - AstraZeneca’s diabetes drug Farxiga has become the first in its class to win U.S. approval as a treatment for heart failure, opening up a major new market opportunity outside of the medicine’s established field.

-The British drugmaker’s shares rose to a record high of 8,683 pence in early Wednesday trading.
+The British drugmaker’s shares rose to a record high of 8,683 pence early Wednesday.

 The U.S. Food and Drug Administration (FDA) has approved Farxiga to reduce the risk of cardiovascular death and hospitalisation for heart failure in certain patients, regardless of their diabetes status, AstraZeneca said.

-The approval was based on positive results from a late-stage trial in which Farxiga achieved a statistically significant reduction in cardiovascular deaths or hospitalisation for heart failure, compared with placebo.
+The approval was based on positive results from a late-stage trial in which Farxiga reduced cardiovascular deaths or hospitalisation from heart failure, compared with placebo.

+“We expect especially the cardiologist to embrace this new treatment option for the non-diabetic patients,” AstraZeneca executive Ruud Dobber told Reuters.

 Many diabetes treatments are facing a squeeze in the United States, the world’s most lucrative drugs market, as powerful insurance companies and pharmacy benefit managers demand a better deal on prices.